Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/varun.md

 ## Moldir

 1. Wow!
 Your python scripts are very sophisticated and well-commented which helped me understand them better.
 Also, I like your JNB's structure and how you walk us through the data curation/exploration process in both dataset_analysis and dataset_extraction folders.
 Well done!

 2. One suggestion would be to elaborate more on the [Age Classificaion/Analysis of Text and Age section](https://github.com/Data-Science-for-Linguists-2023/Text-Based-Age-Recognition/blob/main/notebooks/dataset_analysis/blog.ipynb).
 Specifically, what are your hypotheses and how the MNB classifier's performance connected to them.

 3. The bloggers are mostly young people in their early/late twenties!:-)

+## Mack

+1. Your repo is incredibly organized and easy to navigate.
+You have a lot of components, but the structure of everything keeps it from being overwhelming.

+2. Your notebooks are very clean because you have scripts in a separate folder, maybe you can link to the .py scripts or provide some documentation in the JNB about what each script does to provide better transparency on the data processing.

+3. I like the plan for your project!
+I think capturing different age groups interacting with the same media will provide some interesting results.